Choe Song-hyok: Professional career

 In July 2017, Choe signed a three-year deal with Serie B side Perugia.

 After only two appearances with the club (both with the under-19 squad), Choe was loaned out to fellow Serie C side Olbia in January 2018.
 He made his long-awaited professional debut on February 25, replacing Roberto Biancu in the late minutes of a 1–0 defeat to Robur Siena.

 On 13 July 2018, he signed with another Serie C club Arezzo.
 He made just 2 appearances in the league (16 minutes of field time) in the next 1.5-years, and on 31 January 2020, his Arezzo contract was terminated by mutual consent.

+In April 2025, The Pyongyang Times reported that Choe is playing for April 25.
+He helped April 25 won the 2024–25 DPR Korea Premier Football League and was therefore given the league's Best player award.

 International career

 Choe gained prominence by leading the North Korea U16s to a first-place finish at the 2014 AFC U-16 Championship, scoring the game-winning strike against South Korea in the final.

-Choe was also named to the North Korea U-17 national team that competed in the North Korea U17 squad at the 2015 FIFA U-17 World Cup, where he made four appearances.
+Choe was also named to the North Korea U17 squad at the 2015 FIFA U-17 World Cup, where he made four appearances.
 However, North Korea was knocked off in the round of 16 by Mali.

 He earned two caps for the national under-19 team at the 2016 AFC U-19 Championship, and two more at the 2018 AFC U-23 Championship.

-He made his debut for his nation's senior squad on 25 December 2018 in a friendly against Vietnam.
+Choe made his debut for the senior national squad on 25 December 2018 in a friendly against Vietnam.